sarthaknandedkar247-spec/codealpha-tasks/README.md

-# CodeAlpha Web Development Internship
+# CodeAlpha Full Stack Development Internship

 Welcome to my CodeAlpha Web Development Internship repository!
 This repository contains two web applications developed to showcase my skills in full-stack web development.
 Each project focuses on different aspects of web development and demonstrates various technologies and best practices.